metal-stack/docs/docs/src/overview/isolated-kubernetes.md

 ### Firewall Controller Manager and Firewall Controller

-The  Firewall Controller Manager changed the FirewallSpec to configure the Firewall Controller which must enforce the restrictions regarding allowed networks.
+The Firewall Controller Manager has extended the FirewallSpec to configure the Firewall Controller which must enforce the restrictions regarding allowed networks.

 ```go
 // FirewallSpec defines parameters for the firewall creation along with configuration for the firewall-controller.